stommen/tif285/Intro/Intro.md

     * Models might be constrained by theory and previous observations.
     * There might exist prior knowledge about underlying physics that should be taken into account.
     * Parameter values are often intrinsically interesting.
-    * The error estimate of a prediction is just as important as its value:
+    * The error estimate of a prediction is just as important as its value.
   ```